Teaching Commitments at the Department of Neuroscience

 Teaching by Doctoral students

-PhD students interested and talented in teaching are encouraged to teach more than this minimal requirement.
+Doctoral students interested and talented in teaching are encouraged to volunteer for teaching commitments.

-Teaching gives Ladok points (3 credit points/80 teaching points) and economical compensation (>120 teaching points/semester) to the PhD student.
+Teaching gives Ladok points (3 credit points/80 teaching points) to the PhD student.
 Teaching is also an important merit for many postdoctoral positions.

 To help the PhD students during their teaching activities, the department will provide them with a free copy of the course book (Neuroscience by Purves et al., 6th edition).